Grezor/Weather-App/README.md

 ✔️ - the application works correctly

 ## Improvement
-- visualize the temperature with a graph (chartjs)
+- visualize the temperature with a graph (chartjs) ✔️
-- Change design to application
+- Change design to application `in progress`
 - add more weather features ✔️
-- chart precipitation
+- chart precipitation `in progress`
 - converter Celcius to Fahrenheit
 - high and low tide ✔️
 - lunar phase ✔️ // 04/04/21